-Kathy received her final radiation treatment in March of 2020.
+Kathy received her final radiation treatment in March 2020.
 She still takes an oral cancer medication and meets with an oncologist every three months, but can triumphantly say she is in remission.

-“What all of us cancer survivors have in common is that since we have won our battle, we can help other cancer patients fight theirs,” she said.
+“What all of us cancer survivors have in common is that since we have won our battle, we can help other cancer patients fight theirs,” she says.
 “There is nothing like a fellow cancer patient to help remind you that this will end.
 It won’t always be this way.
 It will get better.
 It’s so easy to become discouraged while you’re going through all of it, but we can remind them that there is another side to cancer.”

 Inspiring Others Along the Way